Stross

 Show summary Hide summary

-The name Stross, I must say I’ve often come across it when talking about British science fiction, especially thanks to that somewhat mysterious author named Charles Stross.
-By the way, I have always wondered what this name could possibly mean, where exactly it comes from.
+The name Stross, I must say I have often come across it when talking about British science fiction, especially thanks to that somewhat mysterious author named Charles Stross.
+Moreover, I have always wondered what this name could really mean, where it exactly came from.

 Honestly, it’s not a very common name.
-Maybe that’s why it intrigues, a bit different, not like Dupont or Martin, you see?
-It sounds rather harsh, somewhat anglophone, but not so easy to pinpoint.
+Maybe that’s why it intrigues, a bit apart, not like Dupont or Martin, you see?
+It sounds rather harsh, somewhat anglophone, but not so simple to figure out.

-After digging around a bit, I discovered that Stross is far from being an ordinary name, with roots that seem rather English or Scottish, which fits Charles Stross, the writer.
+By digging a little, I discovered that Stross is far from an ordinary name, with roots that seem more English or Scottish, which fits Charles Stross, the writer.

-What’s funny is that everyone recognizes this name mainly thanks to science fiction, whereas behind it, as often, there is surely a story older and more complex than that.
+What’s funny is that everyone recognizes this name mainly thanks to science fiction, while behind it, as often, there is surely a story older and more complex than that.

 I thought it would be nice to dig a little into this name, to see what it tells, where it comes from, and even if we can learn a bit more about those who bear it today.